gravi1984/file-anlyzer/Readme.md

 ### Solution
 ---
 * <em> Two solutions, in Java & Python respectively, are provided in the repository.
-They are not my main programing language but good to explore & learn, so any feedback will be welcome :wink: </em>
+They are not my main programing language but good to explore & learn, so any suggestion will be welcome :wink: </em>
 * Java
   * It is implemented following OOP approach and googling syntax as coding.
 Class and unit test code are provided.
   * To run it, navigate inside Main.java, run or alter input path to see the result.